18 May 2023

 - To provide your annual statement

-- To confirm a recent investment option or account detail changes
+- To confirm a recent investment option or account detail change

-- To share relevant Fund performance, tips on managing your super or news, depending on your marketing preferences.
+- To share relevant Fund performance news and tips on managing your super

-If you’re unsure about an email you’ve received appearing to be from the Fund, don’t click any links.
+Don’t click on any links if you’re unsure about an email that you’ve received from us.
 Instead, open your web browser and go to the AustralianSuper website.

 You can also check with us through mobile chat, social media or by calling 1300 300 273.

-- When you’re making a large payment or transfer online.
-If you’re making a large payment or transfer online, such as putting a deposit down on a car or house, always call the seller directly beforehand.
-False billing scams involve scammers posing as the seller and sending a fake invoice or requesting money to be transferred to a different bank account.
+If you’re making a large online payment, such as putting a deposit down on a car or house, always call your seller directly beforehand.
+Otherwise, you may fall victim to a false billing scam.
+This involves scammers posing as your seller and sending you a fake invoice or requesting money to be transferred to a different bank account.